 The holster tightly fit my 1 3/4″ belts and was way too floppy on my 1 ¼” dress belts.
 That was fine, the gun weight was too much for that thin of a belt anyway.
-You can order per the belt size you wear, on the DeSantis web site, the SoB holsters were all defacto setup for 1 ½” belts.
+You can order the holster based on the belt size you wear, on the DeSantis web site, the SoB holsters were all defacto setup for 1 ½” belts.

 The single tension screw was more than adequate in holding any of my handguns in place.
 I could jog, jump up and down, do squats all without the firearm coming out.
 I did not have any issues with the weapons moving or coming out of place at any point during the month.